forwinder15/learndiesels/content/posts/2020-02-19--the-best-sockets-for-professional-mechanics/index.md

 category: Recommended Products
 cover: cover.PNG
 author: Johnathan Coker
-updated: 'Last updated: Aug 10, 2020'
+updated: "Last updated: Aug 10, 2020"
 ---

 ![best socket](./cover.PNG)

 As a professional mechanic, your sockets are important.
 You should invest in some good ones.
 Let's break down what makes a good socket and then look at a couple of good options to add to your toolbox.

-We are going to use **Standard 6 point 3/8 socket sets** as our baseline in this list.
-You can bet if this set is good the 12 points and 1/4 and 1/2 will be the same.
+I took a poll of 30 mechanics Automotive and Heavy equipment and asked them what the best **Standard 6 point 3/8 socket set** was.
+I ranked them 1 to 10 based on their answers.
+While we only listed the 3/8, you can bet if this set is good the 12 points and 1/4 and 1/2 will be the same.

 ## What makes a good socket